neardaocom/neardao-rs/library/README.md

 # Library crate

 Provides necessary data types and functions for NearDAO smart contracts.

 ## Modules overview

 ### Workflow

-- define workflow and its associated structures
+- defines workflow and its associated structures
+- contains workflow implementation for DAO contract

 ### Types

-- defines primitive types used in workflow and schema
+- defines core datatypes and its definitions

-### Expression
+### Interpreter

-- kind of interpreter over primitive types
+- interpreter over expressions which are composed of core datatypes
-- enables to evaluate runtime expressions

-### Utils
+### Functions

-- provides functions to validate/bind/serialize almost any structure of json object defined by schema
+- helper functions

 ### Storage

-- defines storage structures
+- defines storage structures commonly used in contracts

+## Locking

+- defines lock and its unlocking functionality

+## Ticking

+- defines core ticking mechanism and traits
+- **NOTE**: This might change as it's not used in contracts yet.